King's Road Moorings are situated between Wakefield and Castleford on the Aire & Calder Navigation in West Yorkshire.

 There are 12 moorings which are located on both the towpath side and off-side of the canal below the lock and space for 8 vessels above the lock on the off-side.

 The site is approximately one mile from the small village of Foxholes, Altofts.
 It can be accessed from Foxholes Lane, off Church Road.

 The water point is on the towpath side of the canal and is for the use of all boaters.

-Access to the off-side area of the mooring site is secured by a locked gate.
+Access to the below lock, off-side area of the mooring site is secured by a locked gate.
 The lock requires a key which is available from the Moorings Manager only, at the refundable cost of £50

 A local farmer has access rights along the access road along the top of the off-side moorings.

 Mooring rings may be shared with neighbouring boats to best manage the water space.

 All customer items must be stored on boats and not on the surrounding land areas.